jingwenzhang1118/jingwenzhang1118/visuals.md

         <div class="custom-video__control">▶</div>
     </div>
 </div></div>

-Large firms are expected to have more resources to invest in CSR activities, which should lead to greater CSR performance (CSR ratings).
-The left figure above plots the linear relationship between CSR performance and firm size(measured by the logarithm of a firm's assets) each year.
-The scatters show part of the data used for the linear regression.
-As expected, there is a positive assocation between CSR and firm size.
-Interestingly, the association becomes greater in more recent years.
-The right bar chart displays the coefficients of firm size by year.
-Clearly, the coefficients, indicative of the association between CSR and firm size, are larger in recent years.

 <br>
 <hr>

 ### You can find the related codes below:
-- Codes for <a href="data_prep.html" target="_blank">cleaning and restructuring the data</a>.
+- Codes for <a href="jingwenzhang1118/jingwenzhang1118.github.io/visuals_prep.ipynb" target="_blank">cleaning and restructuring the data</a>.
-- Codes for <a href="figs.html" target="_blank">making the dynamic figures</a>.
+- Codes for <a href="jingwenzhang1118/jingwenzhang1118.github.io/visuals.ipynb" target="_blank">making the dynamic figures</a>.

 <script>